HauntTheHouse/DiplomaOpenCL/README.md

 # DiplomaOpenCL
 This is the project created during the writing of my diploma work of [NTUU KPI](https://en.wikipedia.org/wiki/Igor_Sikorsky_Kyiv_Polytechnic_Institute) of IASA faculty.
-The topic of this paper is "SLAE solving procedures with sparse matrices using both GPU and CPU compution".
+The topic of this paper is "SLAE solving procedures with sparse matrices using both GPU and CPU computing".

 It is a program that allows you to solve a system of linear equations with sparse matrices using GPU and CPU calculations.